RP-21 Sapfir

-The radar was simple to use and repair and, because of vacuum tube technology, was able to withstand a powerful electro-magnetic pulse (EMP), a side-effect from nuclear explosion, radiation harmless to humans but very damaging to modern solid state (silicon transistor) electronics.
+The radar was simple to use and repair, and, because of vacuum tube technology, was able to withstand a powerful electro-magnetic pulse (EMP), a side-effect from nuclear explosion, radiation harmless to humans but very damaging to modern solid state (silicon transistor) electronics.
 Its capabilities, as limited as they may seem, were offset by the standard PVO doctrine: pilots were tied to a ground-controlled interception (GCI) system, which, through ground-based radars and data links, provided interceptors more extensive and more precise information.

-Over the years, the West became more acquainted the RP-21 Sapfir during the Vietnam war in Indochina, during the Six-Day and the Yom Kippur Wars in the Middle East.
+Over the years, the West became more acquainted the TsD-30 / RP-21 during the Vietnam War in Indochina, and during the Six-Day and the Yom Kippur Wars in the Middle East.
 Its combat record is not impressive, mostly due to the primitive and overestimated early generation R-3R radar guided missiles.
-Also, the radar was rather quickly compromised because of defections, and its weaknesses were well known to the west, giving way for the creation of effective electronic countermeasures (ECM).
+Also, the radar was rather quickly compromised because of defections, and its weaknesses were well known to the West, giving way for the creation of effective electronic countermeasures (ECM).
 Western pilots learned to distinguish the RP-21's rhythmic three tone pulse.

-Still, the RP-21 and its developments, like the RP-22 radar (NATO codename "Jay Bird") of the later MiG-21bis series, had a long career and the latter was even used for export purposes in downgraded MiG-23S and MiG-23MS interceptors.
+Still, the RP-21 and the later RP-22 Sapfir 21 radar (NATO codename "Jay Bird") of the later MiG-21bis series, had a long career and the latter was even used for export purposes in downgraded MiG-23S and MiG-23MS interceptors.